-Dogs can suffer from a number of different fears and phobias.
-These phobias can have a variety of causes, including a lack of early socialization, genetics, or a negative experience.
-A dog's fears and phobias may lead to signs such as cowering, trembling, drooling, barking, destructive behavior, and, in some cases, aggression.
+Many dogs suffer from fears and phobias.
+These phobias can have a variety of causes, including a lack of early socialization, a negative past experience, or even genetics.
+A dog's fears and phobias may lead to signs of fear like cowering, trembling, drooling, barking, destructive behavior, and, in some cases, aggression.

 01 of 10

-Astraphobia is a fear of thunder, and it is a very common phobia in dogs.
-The degree of this fear can differ between dogs.
+Astraphobia, fear of thunder, is very common in dogs.
+The degree of this fear can differ from dog to dog.
 Some may just have a mild fear of thunder.
 In this case, a dog may tremble slightly or you may notice flattened ears and a tucked tail during a thunderstorm.
-Other dogs may have a more severe phobia which leads them to hide, become destructive, or lose control of their bowels or bladder.
+Other dogs may have a more severe phobia which leads them to hide, become destructive, or even lose control of their bowels or bladder.

 Dogs may also be able to sense a thunderstorm coming well before you are able to detect it.
-This is the reason so many dog owners report seeing their dogs exhibit signs of fear several minutes or longer before the storm actually hits.
+It is believed this is due to pressure changes your dog can sense.
+This is the reason so many dog owners report seeing their dogs exhibit signs of fear several minutes or longer before the storm actually begins.

 02 of 10

 Another common dog phobia is the fear of fireworks.
 Similar to the fear of thunderstorms, the loud and unpredictable sounds and light displays of fireworks make many dogs tremble in fear.
 This fear may even cause a dog to run away and become lost.

 For some dogs, slowly getting them used to the sound of fireworks can eliminate the phobia.
 In other cases, you may need to use management techniques.
 Dogs with a severe fireworks phobia may need to be treated with anti-anxiety medications or sedatives.